jameshanlon/cheese/cheese/pages/home-surveys.md

 ## Pricing

 Below are our prices for various sizes of home.
-Please note that **main rooms** means any large space in the house, including living rooms, kitchens, dining rooms, bedrooms and conservatories, but not bathrooms or utility spaces, for example.
+Please note that **main rooms** means any large room: including living rooms, dining rooms, kitchen-dining rooms, bedrooms and conservatories, but not bathrooms, separate kitchens, utility spaces or garages.
+Two living rooms which have been 'knocked-through' into one room will be charged as two rooms.

 We do offer **free surveys** to households on low incomes.
 We assess eligibility for free surveys on a case-by-case basis.
 It will be useful for us